gagibran/wizards-of-oslam/README.md

 ### S.12 Connect into the matrix with your cyberterminal

 You pull a fiber-optic cable from the back of your head an plug it into the terminal.
 Knowing a great deal of cryptography, algorithms, and having a couple of injection scripts that you coded yourself hard-coded into your brain, you hope that this is enough to melt their firewalls.
 Inside the matrix you are.
-Your avatar, a reddish amorphous fire-like, ever-changing chape creature.
 No surprise, a simple brute force was enough to deal with any passwords standing your way.
-No one seems to care about cybersecurity, that's one of the reasons you were kidnapped in the first place.
 Like a walk in the park, you run algorithms querying maps, location, information - every piece of data you can find about your captors.
 And surely enough, what you find is utmost concerning.
 After digesting it all, you find a map of the underground.

 There you are, all along in an abode near Capitol Hill.
 There is a sort of escape tunnel in one of the rooms.
 You disable the cameras and any sort of alarms that may have been triggered by your escape.
 You sneak quickly to the room with the escape tunnel, traversing to your freedom.